nexbit/aurelia-authentication-docs/api_authService.md

 ----------

-### .isAuthenticated(asPromise)
+### .isAuthenticated()

 Checks if there is a (valid) token in storage.
-If the token is isExpired BaseConfig.autoUpdateToken===true, a new access token requested using the refesh_toke and 'true' returned meanwhile.
-If asPromise===true, a promiss to be resolved true or false is returned instead.
+If the token is isExpired and BaseConfig.autoUpdateToken===true, it returns true and a new access token requested using the refesh_token.

 #### Returns